CGurity/SDA/en/99-Conclusion/9901-Conclusion.md

 ![logo](../img/9901/safetag.jpg)

-[SAFETAG | Internews](https://safetag.org): Complete methodology for the evaluation and proposition of roadmaps for the resolution of vulnerabilities and confrontation of threats for organizations that carry out activism.
+[SAFETAG | Internews](https://safetag.org): Complete methodology for the evaluation and proposition of road maps for the resolution of vulnerabilities and confrontation of threats for organizations that carry out activism.

 ![logo](../img/9901/umbrella.png)